 The dining area opens onto a small whitewashed courtyard, where you can eat in summer, with pots of colour all over the place and the church bell tower gazing down on you.
 Breakfast is a real feast.
 You get homemade bread, freshly-squeezed orange juice, exciting jams, good strong coffee and local cheeses, plus eggs on request.

 Dinner is the main event though.
 Di does slow food, whatever’s in season, much from the fields around you.
 There’s a daily set menu, but she'll talk you through her plans and make sure you get something you like.
 When we first stayed, we had grilled chicory with a Roquefort sauce and Serrano ham, duck in a Seville orange sauce with garlic mash, followed by frozen lemon cake.
-When we revisited in 2013, we had an amazing Chorizo Inferno (individual flambeed skewers of chorizo, served with a delicious Mexican salad), followed by melt-in-the-mouth magret of duck with pomegranate molasses and roasted root vegetables.
+When we revisited, we had an amazing Chorizo Inferno (individual flambeed skewers of chorizo, served with a delicious Mexican salad), followed by melt-in-the-mouth magret of duck with pomegranate molasses and roasted root vegetables.
 Local strawberries with a divine honey mousse finished things off perfectly.
 House wines are extremely good - red, white and rosé; if you want something a little fancier, you can have it.
 We heartily recommend you eat here a couple of nights - see Rates.

 Cartajima is tiny - church, shop, and a couple of bars.
 El Horno Frasquita is a charming back street bar, where you can get simple yet excellent Andalucian food.
 Visit the surrounding villages, such as Parauta for great Spanish country fare - wild boar, rabbit, and local lamb or Alpandeire for restaurant La Casa Grande which serves simple but sophisticated dishes.
 Or if you want something more refined, drive into Ronda (about a 15-minute drive) for a night on the town.
 It has loads of choice - Italian, Chinese and of course some fabulous tapas bars.
 Di and John can recommend.